Car Insurance Claim Deadlines: Statute of Limitations by State

 How long do I have to file a car insurance claim after an accident?

 With your own insurer, most policies require you to report the accident promptly — ideally within 24 to 48 hours, with most falling into one of three windows: immediate (24–48 hours), short (3–7 days), or extended (10–30 days).
-In Florida, courts have ruled that a delay of as little as four weeks can be considered late, so the 24–48 hour guideline is a practical safety measure.
+In no-fault states like New York, PIP claims must be filed within 30 days of the accident.
 This is entirely separate from the statute of limitations for filing a lawsuit, which is set by state law and ranges from 1 to 6 years depending on where you live.
 Always check your insurance policy language for the exact reporting window, as late reporting can trigger an outright claim denial.

 Does filing an insurance claim pause the statute of limitations?